csiro-data-school/python-adv/_episodes/03-documentation.md

 - "Understand the relative merits of `help()` vs the online documentation."
 - "Know how to use the `type()` function to query the type of a Python object."
 keypoints:
-- "[The official Python documentation][python-documentation] is a good reference to the core Python language."
+- "[The official Python documentation](python-documentation) is a good reference to the core Python language."
 - "You should ensure that the correct Python version is selected in the online documentation, as language features have changed over time."